fioprotocol/fio-devhub/_docs/general-functions/transactions.md

 ### Offline signing of transactions

-For integrators who want to limit access to the FIO private keys, the FIO SDK offers methods that separate the serialization and signing of transactions.
+For integrators who want to limit access to FIO private keys, the FIO SDK offers methods that separate the serialization and signing of transactions.

 This [fiosdk_typescript example](https://github.com/fioprotocol/fiosdk_typescript-examples/blob/main/fio.serialize-sign.js){:target="_blank"} demonstrates how to use the FIO Javascript SDK to enable offline signing of transactions.
 First, it creates a serialized transaction without requiring any FIO keys.
 It then passes the serialized transaction to the sign method to generate the signature.